spencerharris63/FlexNav/README.md

 - `fragments/index-spa-fragments` - a single page application with scrolling
 - `spa/index-spa-js.html` - a single page application with JavaScript

 All three approaches are valid and common.
 For pedagogical purposes we have modeled our design after the last one - a single page application with JavaScript.

+Compare our current project with the static version above.

+We cannot:

+- refresh the page without losing context
+- copy and page a link to share with others
+- use back and forward buttons in the browser
+- we have very limited search engine optimization
+- our site will not work without JavaScript

+The problem with what we've built might be termed _maintaining state_ and _routing_.
+If you refresh the browser while you are on the Reviews tab the page reinitializes to show the Cuisines tab and content.

 ---

-The problem with what we've built might be termed _maintaining state_ and _routing_.
-If you refresh the browser while you are on the Reviews tab.
-The page reinitializes to show the Cuisines tab and content.

-Not only is the refresh broken but the back and forward buttons don't work as expected either.
-(And we cannot copy the URL for any of the sections, and our page doesn't work if JavaScript is disabled, and our SEO is nill...).

 NB: we have a bug in our code.
 Everything works but `if (event.target.href.includes('cuisines'))` will _never_ be true.